Ombuds Office for Oregon Workers

 Answering workers' questions

 Workers’ Compensation Division benefit consultants answer workers’ questions about their claims, describe workers’ rights and responsibilities, and help people understand the workers’ compensation system.
-Cases requiring translation or advocacy are referred to the Office of the Ombudsman for Injured Workers.
+Cases requiring translation or advocacy are referred to the Ombuds Office for Oregon Workers.

 Workers' compensation information line calls